Elver Park

 Splash Park

-Cool off during the summer with a visit to a splash park!
-Madison Parks offers three splash parks that are always free to use and open daily, typically Memorial Day weekend through Labor Day weekend: 10:00am to 8:00pm.
+Cool off with a visit to a splash park!
+Madison Parks offers three, always free-to-use splash parks, open daily: 10:00am to 8:00pm.
+Each location provides a restroom facility.

 To report a mechanical or operating issue: (608) 235-0448View all Splash ParksCypress Splash Park -